khorshedsadhin/Blood-Bank-Management-System-Project/README.md

 Classes:

-Date: Represents a date with day, month, and year components.
+'Date': Represents a date with day, month, and year components.
-Donor: Represents a blood donor with attributes like name, gender, blood type, contact number, Gmail address, last donation date, and status.
+'Donor': Represents a blood donor with attributes like name, gender, blood type, contact number, Gmail address, last donation date, and status.

 Constant:

-currDate: Represents the current date and is used for calculating the eligibility status of donors.
+'currDate': Represents the current date and is used for calculating the eligibility status of donors.

 Functions:

-countLeapYears: Calculates the number of leap years in a given date.
+'countLeapYears': Calculates the number of leap years in a given date.
-getDifference: Calculates the difference in days between two dates.
+'getDifference': Calculates the difference in days between two dates.
-Feature functions: addDonor, displayDonors, searchDonorsByBloodType, updateDonor, and deleteDonor provide functionalities to manage donor information.
+'Feature functions': addDonor, displayDonors, searchDonorsByBloodType, updateDonor, and deleteDonor provide functionalities to manage donor information.
-File functions: saveDonorsToFile and readDonorsFromFile save and load donor information from a file, respectively.
+'File functions': saveDonorsToFile and readDonorsFromFile save and load donor information from a file, respectively.

 Usage: